anildash/anildash-dot-com/src/posts/2018-07-13-unfollowing-everybody.md

 ### Copying all your follows to a List

 If you want to back up all of your followers, you only need to make a list and then populate it.
-You can make lists in most regular Twitter apps, but to do it at the command line it's simple: type in `t list create following-`date "+%Y-%m-%d"`` to make a list named after the current date, so you can easily remember this was a list of who you were following as of today.
+You can make lists in most regular Twitter apps, but to do it at the command line it's simple: type in <code>t list create following-\`date "+%Y-%m-%d"\`</code> to make a list named after the current date, so you can easily remember this was a list of who you were following as of today.
 You can pretty easily understand the `t` syntax here — commands like `list create` are pretty self-explanatory.

 Next, we have a slightly more elaborate command to copy all of your followers to the new list; you'll dump out a list of everyone you follow, and then pipe that into another `t` command to add them to your new list.
-It works like so: `t followings | xargs t list add following-`date "+%Y-%m-%d"``.
+It works like so: <code>t followings | xargs t list add following-\`date "+%Y-%m-%d"\`</code>.
 (If you're like me, you'll be doing all this stuff around midnight, and the date will change in the middle of it, and you should just type in the current date instead of using `date` variables.)

 That's it!
 Now you've got a list of all your followers, and if you browse that list in your Twitter client app, you should see the exact same thing as your regular timeline.
 Do note, though, that Twitter lists don't function well with more than a few thousand followers.
 It took hours for all 5,000+ of my followers to show up on the list, and in the interim the counts of how many people belonged to the list were often incorrect.